cozheyuanzhangde/Forward-Forward/README.md

 # Hinton's Forward-Forward Algorithm
 ## What is Forward-Forward (FF) Algorithm?
-FF is an alternative deep learning algorithm to Backpropagation (BP).\
+FF is an alternative deep learning algorithm to Backpropagation (BP), proposed by Geoffrey Hinton.\
 Paper: [The Forward-Forward Algorithm: Some Preliminary Investigations](https://www.cs.toronto.edu/~hinton/FFA13.pdf)

 ## Progress: